qcodo/qcodo/includes/_README.txt

 	** Qcodo Core

-	The qcodo/_core/ subdirectory contains the "core" code that is not meant to be modified by most end users, excpet in cases where you are adding non-standard functionality or making bug fixes, etc.
+	The qcodo_core/ directory contains the "core" code that is not meant to be modified by most end users, excpet in cases where you are adding non-standard functionality or making bug fixes, etc.